 Media Contact: Heather Nezich, Communications Manager, 248.223.8040, email@example.com

-Specific highlights from the COVID-19 Economic Impact Survey include the following:
+Specific highlights from the COVID-19 Business Impact Survey include the following:

 For employer resources on handling the COVID-19 pandemic and for daily updates, please visit https://www.aseonline.org/Data-Research/COVID-19-Resources/COVID-19-Employer-Resources.
-The complete survey reports are also available on this page.
+The complete survey report is also available on this page.

 ASE is Michigan’s trusted HR partner.
 ASE is a non-profit, membership organization – everything we do is based on the needs of members and to drive the success of their organizations.
 ASE strengthens organization's HR departments by offering member benefits and discounted services that span the entire employee lifecycle including recruitment, development, and retention while minimizing compliance risk.
 We provide our members guidance through new legislation and workplace issues such as those currently occurring with the COVID-19 pandemic.
 Learn more about ASE at www.aseonline.org.